AssetBlock/arc-01/compliance.md

 #### Compliance specifications

+**IMPORTANT NOTE**: THIS IS NOT FINAL, The format proposed here, while a valid json-schema spec, is an example illustrating a few broad concepts like how we might handle rules and conditional requirements in a json format.
+We're currently collecting feedback and looking to change this format, potentially changing the outline entirely.

 When issuing a new token, issuers must define their own compliance specifications using a valid `ARC-01`-formatted document:

 * [Example `ARC-01 JSON Schema Standard`](./schema.json)